The new, much more objective guidance for reporting breaches that are included in the HIPAA omnibus rule will result in an increase in notifications.

 - Make changes that need to be made to Business Associate Agreements

-- Other steps that covered entities, business associates and subcontractors should be taking now to comply with the new HIPAA Mega Rule.
+- Other steps that covered entities, business associates, and subcontractors should be taken now to comply with the new HIPAA Mega Rule.

 For our current clients, we anticipate having all of the new Mega Rule information provided in your employees' HIPAA training by March 1st.
 If you need to conduct a Risk Assessment or need help complying with the Mega Rule, please contact us.
 WE CAN HELP YOU.